 If you want to go somewhere less touristy, Wulai in New Taipei City is another great option.
 This tiny aboriginal village is hidden in the hills and famous for its eclectic mix of hot spring hotels.
 Treat yourself to a stay at Volando Urai Spring Spa & Resort or the Pause Landis Resort Wulai.
 For a more traditional onsen experience, try Fullmoon Spa.

 Jiaoxi Township near Yilan is another popular place to soak in steamy pools.
 Check out Yunoyado Onsen Hotspring Hotel Deyang or Mu Jiao Xi Hotel.
-Further afield, Ruisui Township, just south of Hualien, also has a great selection of gorgeous hot spring hotels, like Yen Hotspring and Silence Manor.
+Further afield, Ruisui Township, just south of Hualien, also offers a great selection of gorgeous hot spring hotels, such as Yen Hot Spring and Silence Manor.

-Neiwan is a tiny traditional village in Hsinchu County, and a popular side trip from Hsinchu City.
+Neiwan is a tiny traditional village in Hsinchu County, and a popular day trip from Hsinchu City.

 The town is famous for its historic branch-railway line, quaint train station, and bustling Old Street, where you can find a wide selection of Hakka dishes.
 But another special reason to visit here is to see fireflies!